Skip to content

 The tag serialization type is [<str>, <str>, ...] but some tag values are int.
 Wallets and mints must cast types appropriately for de/serialization.

-Signature flags
+Signature flag

 Signature flags are defined in the tag Secret.tags['sigflag'].
 Currently, there are two signature flags.